 Electric engines do not produce tailpipe emissions (100% reduction) and are therefore one of the best options for reducing diesel engine emissions and protecting workers' health (US Department of Energy, 2016).
 They also produce less noise and heat than diesel engines.
 Hybrid diesel-electric vehicles can significantly reduce emissions.
+A study by CANMET-MMSL demonstrated reductions between 25-40% (Laverdure et al, 2011).
 An EPA-verified hybrid engine for non-road gantry cranes results in a 74% reduction in particulate emissions compared to a Tier 2 engine, and a 56% fuel economy improvement (US EPA, 2016a).
-A study by CANMET-MMSL demonstrated reductions between 25-40% for off-road mining equipment (Laverdure et al, 2011).

-The cost of new electric equipment is high, but this cost may be somewhat offset by reduced fuel costs, as well as potentially lowered maintenance costs (Varaschin and De Souza, 2015).
-Eliminating diesel engines in favour of electric equipment also eliminates the need for further diesel emission controls.
+The cost of new electric equipment is high, but this cost may be offset by both lowered operating costs (fuel and maintenance) as well as lowered ventilation requirements, which can be a significant savings (Varaschin and De Souza, 2015; McCrae, 2016).